peter88213/zim2obsidian/README.md

 # zim2obsidian

-Convert Zim Markdown export to Obsidian.
+Post-process Zim Markdown export for use with Obsidian.

 - Loops through all subdirectories of a *Zim* notebook Markdown export.
 - Optionally renames pages according to the names given by the top first level heading.